ChangDaddy/AstroAPI/README.md

 # AstroAPI
-Astro API is used for Astro Anticheat which can be purchased at https://astroac.cc
+Astro API is used for Astro Anticheat.
+A license key can be purchased at https://astroac.cc

 ## Events
 - `AstroFlagEvent` - Called whenever Astro flags a player.